allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 We spent the most time testing and optimizing the use of the SQL Package tool.

-Our goal was to shorten the export time and obtain an optimal size for the resulting file, so it would not generate significant costs due to the need to store it.
+Our goal was to shorten the export time and obtain an optimal size for the resulting file, so it would not generate excessive costs due to the need to store it.
 We tested several scenarios (mostly by manipulating the **compression level** parameter).

 Compression in **FAST** mode showed an average of 10-20% faster export time than **MAXIMUM**, with the resulting file